-At the ends of every bounded parabolic arc (in either family), there are period-doubling bifurcations from the tricorn component to Mandelbrot components across sub-arcs of the arc (see Figure \ref{parameter_plane}).
-We will refer to the complement of these sub-arcs (across which period-doubling occurs) as the ``non-bifurcating" sub-arc of a parabolic arc.
-We say that a bounded tricorn component is \emph{invisible} if the non-bifurcating sub-arcs on its boundary do not intersect the closure of any other hyperbolic component in the parameter space (see Definition \ref{parameter_visibility} for a precise formulation, and Figure \ref{inaccessible}(right) and Figure \ref{inaccessible_2}(right) for pictures of invisible tricorn components).
+At the ends of every bounded parabolic arc (in either family), there are bifurcations from the Tricorn component to Mandelbrot components across sub-arcs of the arc (see Figure \ref{parameter_plane}).
+We will refer to the complement of these sub-arcs (across which bifurcation from the Tricorn component to Mandelbrot components occurs) as the ``non-bifurcating" sub-arc of a parabolic arc.
+We say that a bounded Tricorn component is \emph{invisible} if the non-bifurcating sub-arcs on its boundary do not intersect the closure of any other hyperbolic component in the parameter space (see Definition \ref{parameter_visibility} for a precise formulation, and Figure \ref{inaccessible}(right) and Figure \ref{inaccessible_2}(right) for pictures of invisible Tricorn components).

-The principal goal of this article is to study the geometry of the parameter space of the above families near the tricorn components.
-Using parabolic implosion methods, we characterize invisible tricorn components in the parameter space in terms of `invisibility' (see Definition \ref{dynamical_visibility}) of Fatou components in the dynamical plane.
+The principal goal of this article is to study the geometry of the parameter space of the above families near the Tricorn components.
+Using parabolic implosion methods, we characterize invisible Tricorn components in the parameter space in terms of `invisibility' (see Definition \ref{dynamical_visibility}) of Fatou components in the dynamical plane.